-This Overnight Blueberry, Maple Syrup, and Almond Milk Chia Pudding is lactose-free, cool and delish, and the perfect quick, grab-and-go breakfast for busy mornings!
+This Overnight Blueberry, Maple Syrup, and Almond Milk Chia Pudding is lactose-free, and the perfect quick, grab-and-go easy breakfast recipe for busy mornings!

 It’s a play on the idea of blueberry pancakes, but with a twist!